 You've been living with heart failure for a while now.
 It's gotten worse.
 You're feeling tired, out of breath, and anxious.
 You're wondering what steps you can take to feel better.
 The heart device specialist at UVA Health can help answer that question.
 A left ventricular assist device (LVAD) can help your end-stage heart failure.

-An LVAD is a battery-operated, mechanical pumping device surgically implanted to help the heart pump blood through the body.
-UVA was the first hospital in Virginia to implant LVADs in patients.
+An LVAD is a battery-operated, mechanical pump.
+We use surgery to put it inside your body, It helps your heart pump blood around your body.
+UVA Health was the first hospital in Virginia to implant LVADs.

-At UVA, we use the newer generation LVAD, which is the smallest pump used in the United States.
-We use these LVADs in patients with end-stage heart failure.
-The devices can last for three to five years, and you can go home with these devices rather than stay in the hospital.
+We use the latest LVAD tech, which is the smallest pump used in the United States.
+The devices can last 3-5 years.
+And, you can go home with these devices rather than stay in the hospital.